 Waxhaw Line Dance Club:

 The Club dances every Friday night at the Waxhaw American Legion Hall located at 801 E. South Main Street.
 The doors open at 7 PM.
-The first hour is dedicated to Absolute Beginner and Beginner steps and lessons as well as some warm-up dances.
+The first hour is dedicated to Absolute Beginner and Beginner steps and lessons starting with some easy warm-up dances.
+Many of the warm-up dances are easy to pick up right on the floor.
 After the warm-up and Beginner steps and lessons, we will then go into Improver/Intermediate lessons followed by open dance until close.

 We teach a new dance (sometimes two) every week.
 The new dance is then reviewed for two more weeks for a total of three weeks at which time the dance goes into rotation for our open dance session.
 Of course if it is a more difficult dance or our dancers need more instruction, we will continue to review it until we feel ready to add it to our open dance repertoire.
 We encourage our dancers to speak up during the lesson if anyone has a question about the steps or having difficulty with any portion of the dance to ensure everyone has a good time and doesn't get frustrated.
 Remember, there are no silly questions and we are all here to help each other.